Livingston, Montana: Gateway to Wild Adventure

 The land where Livingston now stands has been a significant crossroads for millennia, with Indigenous peoples, particularly the Crow Tribe, utilizing the area for hunting and as a pathway to the abundant resources of what would later become Yellowstone National Park.
 The first documented European-American visit came in July 1806, when Captain William Clark of the Lewis and Clark Expedition camped near present-day Livingston while exploring the Yellowstone River.

 The town's strategic location made it the original gateway to Yellowstone National Park, America's first national park.
 The Northern Pacific heavily promoted Yellowstone to eastern tourists, who would disembark in Livingston before continuing south through Paradise Valley to the park's northern entrance.
-This tourism connection transformed Livingston from a rough-and-tumble railroad town into a more sophisticated outpost of civilization that hosted European royalty and American celebrities.
+A dedicated spur line to Cinnabar near the park's north entrance was completed by 1883.
+In 1887, Livingston became the seat of newly formed Park County.
+The iconic Livingston Depot, a restored 1902 Northern Pacific structure on the National Register of Historic Places, symbolizes this rail legacy.
+The Yellowstone Gateway Museum, housed in a restored 1906 schoolhouse, explores 12,000 years of regional history.

-Throughout the 20th century, Livingston weathered economic changes as railroad importance diminished, reinventing itself through its natural and cultural assets.
-Today, with 17 sites listed on the National Register of Historic Places, the town proudly preserves its architectural heritage while embracing its evolution into a hub for outdoor adventure, artistic expression, and authentic Montana experiences.
+Throughout the 20th century, Livingston weathered economic changes as railroad importance diminished—population peaked at 8,229 in 1960—reinventing itself through its natural and cultural assets.
+Tourism generated over $1 billion in visitor spending across the Greater Yellowstone region in 2023.
+Today, with over 30 properties and districts listed on the National Register in Park County (including the Commercial Historic District), the town proudly preserves its architectural heritage while embracing its evolution into a hub for outdoor adventure, artistic expression, and authentic Montana experiences.

 Seasonal Activities & Local Events